nicholaswmin/automap/README.md

 - `repository.save(object)` to save an object graph
 - `repository.fetch({ id: 'foo' })` to fetch it back

+This module transparently decomposes any list-like data in the object-graph into a [Redis Hash][redis-hash], rather than jamming everything into a single Redis Key/Value pair.

+The object-graph is fully reconstituted/hydrated when fetching it back, using it's original types.

 Assume you have a `Building` which contains `Flats`:

 ```js